Professor, Community and Counseling Graduate Program Director

 I teach primarily clinical and technical classes in the Counseling and Community Graduate Program.
-I also teach the Psychopharmacology and Child Psychopathology electives.
-I am dedicated to incorporating the notions of cultural competency and cultural humility in my class curriculums.
+I am dedicated to incorporating the concepts of cultural competency and cultural humility in my class curriculums.

 Research is one of my favorite parts of being a faculty member in the Psychology Department because there are just so many interesting questions to ask and answer.
-What a great opportunity we have in research to ask our most burning questions and then create ways to understand and answer those questions.
-I am particularly interested in environmental toxins effects on health, Ethics, how students learn, and how to use the information to make life better.
-Social Justice and racism are also areas of grave concern.
+What a great opportunity we have in research where we can ask our most burning questions and then create ways to understand and answer those questions.
+I am particularly interested in ethics, social justice, women’s issues, student learning, and the effects of environmental toxins on health.

 Peer Reviewed Journal Articles

 Aminov, Z. Haase, R.F., Reg,R. Schymura, M.J., Santiago-Rivera, A., Morse, G., DeCaprio, A., Carpenter, D.O. & ATFE (2016).
 Diabetes prevalence in Relations to Serum Concentrations of Polycholorinated Biphenyls (PCB) Congeners Groups and Three Chlorinated Pesticides in a Native American Population.